On the almost sure convergence of adaptive allocation procedures: CARA designs with categorical covariates

-the authors proved that the probabilistic structure of the within stratum imbalance is that of a positive recurrent Markov chain and this implies that procedure (\ref{huhuproc}) is asymptotically balanced, both marginally and jointly.
-However, as stated by the authors, only strictly positive choices of the stratum weight $\omega _{s}$ satisfy (\ref{condcin2}), and thus their result cannot be applied to Pocock and Simon's minimization method.
+By choosing the weights $\omega_g$, $\omega_T$, $\omega_W$ such that the authors proved that the probabilistic structure of the within stratum imbalance is that of a positive recurrent Markov chain and this implies that procedure (\ref{huhuproc}) is asymptotically balanced, both marginally and jointly.
+However, as stated by the authors, only strictly positive choices of the stratum weight $\omega_{s}$ satisfy (\ref{condcin2}), and thus their result cannot be applied to Pocock and Simon's minimization method.